-- □ The Lottery's video lottery operations currently compete with Indian gaming casinos in nearby Connecticut.
-Proposals are sometimes made in Rhode Island, as well as neighboring Massachusetts, to seek approval from the voters to allow Indian gaming or other casinos in Rhode Island and Massachusetts.
-The Lottery's operations may be impacted by competition from other gaming interests that may be developed within Rhode Island or neighboring states. - □ Revenues overall are down at many gaming venues throughout New England.
-Competition among gaming venues has increased resulting in more promotional allowances and player reward incentives being offered.
+- Recently enacted legislation requires the Lottery to make additional investments in marketing the video lottery facilities.
+The law authorizes each facility to operate a promotional points program of up to 4% of the facilities' net terminal income of the prior marketing year.
+Additionally, the law requires, beginning in fiscal 2011, reimbursement of allowable marketing expenses by the Lottery upon the facilities meeting mandated increases in net terminal income.
+The maximum amounts payable by the Lottery for marketing expense reimbursements are \$3.7 million and \$0.5 million for the Twin River and Newport Grand facilities, respectively. - The Lottery's video lottery operations currently compete with Indian gaming casinos in nearby Connecticut.
+Proposals are sometimes made in Rhode Island, as well as neighboring Massachusetts, to seek approval from the voters to allow other casinos in Rhode Island and Massachusetts.
+The Lottery's operations may be impacted by competition from future gaming interests that may be developed within Rhode Island or neighboring states. - □ Revenues overall are down at many gaming venues throughout New England due to current economic conditions.
+Competition among gaming venues has increased, resulting in more promotional allowances and player reward incentives being offered.